Henry-Best-01/Amoeba/README.md

 Broad Line Region (BLR) models have been removed for now while they receive some TLC.

 Thank you for taking notice of my code!
 I would be happy to answer any questions.
+I can be contacted directly at hbest@gradcenter.cuny.edu